megseekosh/Categorize_app_v2/README.md

 * [A description of the materials](#description-of-materials-in-the-repo)
 * [An example work flow to process and annotate recordings](#example-work-flow)

+## Dependencies
+The following dependencies are required to run the applications and scripts in this repo: `ffprobe`, `ffmpeg`, (both available [here](https://evermeet.cx/ffmpeg/)), `pydub`, `matplotlib`, `scipy`, and `pandas`.
+In addition, this repo is configured for Python 3.7.0 or older.
+That doesn't mean it's unworkable with newer versions, but you will likely have to create some work arounds.
+One solution is to configure a Python 3.7.0 environment within Anaconda:

+	`conda create --name py37 python=3.7.0 pip`

+	`conda activate py37`

 ## Description of Materials In The Repo

 ### To prepare daylong audio recordings for annotation and annotate them